oddbird/oddsite/content/2017/06/27/susy3.rst

 and put our layouts back in the browser.
-Instead of closing shop, though, we wanted to provide one more major update truely designed for the edge-cases that remain.
+Instead of closing shop, though, we wanted to provide one more major update truly designed for the edge-cases that remain.

 .. _shut down development: https://snugug.com/musings/saying-goodbye-to-singularity/